Henry Herbert, 9th Earl of Pembroke: Life

 The mason William Townsend executed the Earl's design for the Column of Victory, at Blenheim Palace and the water tower at Houghton Hall.
 The Earl also inspected Townsend's design of Westcombe House, Blackheath, Kent (1727–28) and as well as parts of the design of Castle Hill, Devon (1729).
 He also redecorated a few of the rooms in the south front of Wilton House.
 Though he was uninvolved in its design, he also acted as an energetic promoter of the project to build Westminster Bridge, getting the relevant Act of Parliament through in 1738, laying the first stone in January 1739 (and the last stone of the main structure in 1747), attending 120 meetings of the bridge commissioners (the last on the morning of his death), and consistently supporting its designer Charles Labelye and his caisson design against long and fierce opposition (after the subsidence of one pier in 1747, The Downfall of Westminster Bridge, or, My Lord in the Suds mocked him for this support, but he was ultimately vindicated).

 Lord Pembroke enjoyed swimming, played tennis every day, generally remained continually active and healthy, and (as seen in Roubiliac's portrait bust of him at Wilton) was strong and powerfully built.
 He seems to have developed asthma (Walpole mentions this in his detailed account of the Earl's death) and spent some weeks at Bath in winter 1743, during which he experienced breathing difficulties.
 Pembroke was promoted lieutenant-general on 18 February 1742, and became a Fellow of the Royal Society on 15 December 1743.
 During the king's trip to Hanover in 1748, he served as one of the Lord Justices.
 He died at Pembroke House in 1750.

 Diet

-Herbert attempted to live on a diet of only beetroot and watercress which he kept in a bag wig and used as a knapsack.
+Herbert attempted to live on a diet of only beetroot and watercress which he kept in a bag wig used as a knapsack.
 In 1729, he was seen walking the streets of Paris with his bag wig eating beetroot and watercress at regular intervals.
 He nearly died because of the diet.

 He has been described as a "pioneer vegetarian" and a "proto-vegan".
 James Lees-Milne noted that Herbert "became a fanatical vegetarian to the extent of practically starving himself to death."